PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark.md

 <div class="annotate" markdown>

-- **Toolbar**: The main toolbar contains menus and shortcuts for packet sniffing and processing, including filtering, sorting summarising, exporting and merging.
+- **Toolbar**: The main toolbar contains menus and shortcuts for packet sniffing and processing, including filtering, sorting summarizing, exporting and merging.
 - **Display Filter Bar**: This bar is the main query and filtering section.
 - **Recent Files**: This is a list of recently investigated files.
 (1)
 - **Capture Filter and Interfaces**: Here you can find capture filters and available sniffing points (network interfaces).
 The interface is a connection between a system and a network.
-- **Status Bar**: Provides the Tool status, profile and numeric packet informations.
+- **Status Bar**: Provides the Tool status, profile and numeric packet information.

 </div>